-Display Type Use earcons or appropriate auditory icons to indicate the a conflict.
-Avoid sounds that are overly obtrusive or startling Urgency Auditory warnings should convey less urgency than the le e Discriminability Auditory alerts should use distinctive sounds that are easi auditory signals.
-Auditory alerts should use distinctive sounds that are easily distinguished from other Temporal Attributes Auditory signals should either be continuous or be interm ittent with long intervals.
-Intensity (Volume) The intensity of the CCW auditory signal should be less than the intensity of the ICW signal.
+Display Type Use earcons or appropriate auditory icons to indica conflict.
+Avoid sounds that are overly obtrusive or te the approach of a potential startling.
+Urgency Auditory warnings should convey less urgency that n the level of urgency in ICWs.
+Discriminability Auditory alerts should use distinctive sounds that a auditory signals. re easily distinguished from other Temporal Attributes Auditory signals should either be continuous or be intermittent with long intervals.
+Intensity (Volume) Volume) The intensity of the CCW auditory signal should be less than the intensity of the ICW signal.
 A level of 15 dB above the MT (assuming ICW intensity of 20 dB above the MT) is recommended.
 Annoyance Avoid sounds that are annoying.
-Use pleasant sounds wit rates.
-Minimize the rate of false and nuisance alarms to rewhich CCWs occur.
-6 Based Primarily on Expert Judgment Based Equally on Expert Judgment and Empirical Data Based Primarily on Empirical Data
+Use pleasant sour rates.
+Minimize the rate of false and nuisance alarr which CCWs occur. nds with gradual onset and offset ns to reduce the frequency with Based Primarily on Based Equally on Expert Judgment Based Primarily on Empirical Data

 Comparison of auditory signal characteristics for CCW versus ICW CCW Characteristics ICW Characteristics Lower urgency characteristics.
 1 Higher urgency characteristics.
 1 Continuous tone or intermittent with long interval.
 Intermittent with short intervals.
 Low signal (or pattern) repetition rate.
 High signal (or pattern) repetition rate.
 Low intensity.
 High intensity.
 Low fundamental frequency.
 High fundamental frequency.
 Small frequency oscillations within auditory patterns.
 Large frequency oscillations within auditory patterns.
 Pleasant, "friendly" sounds.
 Obtrusive sounds.
 Gradual onset and offset rates.
 Rapid onset/offset rate (but not enough to startle).
-Adapted from References 5, 6 and 7 1 See page 3-12 1
+Adapted from References 5, 6 and 7 1 See page 3-12